 As I put together my syllabus for this summer—a really unexpectedly painful task of picking the 25 articles that encapsulate all that medical sociology has to offer—I have been distinctly trying not to approach the question of diversity among the assigned readings in either of these fashions.
 And it’s revealing—about both me, and the discipline I’m part of—that it’s so hard not to operationalize this complicated process as, “How many black authors do I need?”

 I loved* the year-long course on social theory that I TAed for this year.
-But it was clear that, by the time we had made our way through the “canon” and arrived feminism (which we covered in four weeks, which is probably much more than accorded in many theory classes), ] the students were pretty sick of white men.
+But it was clear that, by the time we had made our way through the “canon” and arrived at feminism (which we covered in four weeks, which is probably much more than accorded in many theory classes), the students were pretty sick of white men.
 And when we finished with Patricia Hill Collins, they had the theoretical ammunition to convincingly articulate why: because “outsider knowledge” is powerful, because lived experience is important, because sociology’s long-ignored exclusions render us intellectually impoverished and morally hypocritical.

 As Collins points out, some people get this intuitively; others of us have to listen and learn.
 It’s taken me a while to get beyond the abstract awareness that “’diverse’ authors = good” to really get the sense of injury some students feel at the lack of representativeness of the scholars we teach, and the barriers to their learning that can pose.
 Now that I’m teaching my own course—with virtually no oversight as to course content—I realized that, if I took this stuff seriously, I needed to act on it.